justusthane/Justus-Module/README.md

 When exporting a complete certificate chain to a .pfx file (PKCS12), Windows has an annoying habit of not saving them in the correct order (Root -> Intermediate -> Server).
 This cmdlet makes it easy to reorder an existing .pfx.

 ### Get-DHCPLeaseInfo
+Gets info about the current DHCP lease for the specified IP addresses.

+### Get-DHCPScopeFromIPAddress
-Find the DHCP scope that given IP address is part of.
+Finds the DHCP scope that the specified IP address belongs to.

 ## Coming Soon